 Additionally, standard streamline borrowers can't roll closing costs into the new loan.
 Upfront cash would likely be required.

 So, why would a homeowner choose this option?

 So, in the case of divorce, a homeowner might choose a standard streamline loan to remove the ex-spouse.

-Likewise, if only a $40 per month reduction in payment is being achieved, the homeowner is not eligible for a Streamlined-Assist loan and could choose the standard streamline option.Click to see today's rates (Mar 28th, 2017)
+Likewise, if only a $40 per month reduction in payment is being achieved, the homeowner is not eligible for a Streamlined-Assist loan and could choose the standard streamline option.Click to see your USDA loan eligibility (May 26th, 2017)

 USDA also offers a standard "full" refinance that mimics non-streamline options available through Fannie Mae and Freddie Mac.